About the Exam

 - Analysis (18%)

-An example test demonstrating what taking an exam through Scantron’s system is like can be found on their website HERE.
+An example test demonstrating what taking an exam utilizing Meazure Learning’s exam delivery system is like can be found on their website HERE.
+Please note: The content of the sample examination does not include content from the actual KPEERI exam.

 Special Arrangements for Candidates with Disabilities

-Scantron will provide reasonable accommodations for candidates with disabilities.
-Please contact Scantron at (800) 722-6876 with inquiries and requests.
+Meazure Learning will provide reasonable accommodations for candidates with disabilities although appropriate documentation from a medial professional may be required for certain accommodations.
+Please contact Meazure Learning at (919) 572-6880 with inquiries and requests.

 Following the Examination